AffanShaikh726/bookLendingLibrary/README.md

 │   └── app.routes.ts   # Application routing
 ```

+## 🚀 Deployment

+This application is hosted on Vercel for seamless deployment and continuous integration.
+Vercel provides:

+- Automatic deployments on every push to the main branch
+- Preview deployments for pull requests
+- Serverless functions for backend operations
+- Global CDN for fast content delivery
+- Easy rollback to previous versions

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.